After a baby arrives, it isn’t always easy finding time for your marriage.

 The more creative and open-minded you become with your idea of a “date” the more you realize that it is possible to spend some quality time together post-baby.

-5. Look For Unexpected Childcare – Sometimes, we overlook childcare that is right in front of us and feel trapped with the baby; no one is available to give us a break.
+5. Look For Unexpected Childcare – Sometimes, we overlook childcare that is right in front of us and we feel trapped with the baby; no one is available to give us a break.
 While this may be true if you don’t live close to the family, I can assure you that somewhere in your community, there is a childcare option available.

 For example, many gyms today have childcare.
 You and your husband could work out together and enjoy a smoothie after your workout while the baby is on-site with a vetted childcare provider.